tahabasegmez/Project_KETRAS/README.md

 # Project_KETRAS

+🚧 Project Under Development

+## License

-This project is licensed under the GNU GPLv3 License.
+This project is licensed under the GNU General Public License v3.0.
-Unauthorized use, distribution, or reproduction of any part of this project without proper attribution is strictly prohibited.
+See the [LICENSE](./LICENSE) file for more details.